Adam Goodfellow, Monty Robers and Nicole Golding

 Craig Stevens and Mark Rashid, have contributed enormously to their understanding of horses and horsemanship, and Adam and Nicole have developed their own unique blend of methods and techniques, integrated into a cohesive approach, that they feel offers the most optimal and ethical training system.
 Along the way, they have learned rather more than they wanted to about the effects of poorly fitting saddles, unbalanced feet, and compromised movement.

 Becoming parents – another major theme in Born to Whisper – has made their lives even more hectic and fulfilling, and not surprisingly they have some not entirely mainstream views about parenting, too!
-Both their children (Marley, 2007, and Layla, 2009) were born in the barn at Moor Wood, and the plan is to educate them at home.
+Both their children (Marley, 2007, and Layla, 2009) were born in the barn at Moor Wood, and have been home-educated.

 Very sadly indeed, Sensi died in 2016, after 25 glorious years in our lives, aged 28.
 Cobweb died a few weeks later, at the stunning age of 41.
-Misty and Finn are still with us, in their very late twenties now.
-Karma is still with us, taking on the role of lead mare, aged 20+.
+Misty died in 2022, and Finn in 2023, leaving Karma as the sole survivor of the original herd, although she is also somewhat aged, being in her mid-twenties or so!